 - Download and install ADB drivers on your Windows PC.

-- Using a standard USB cable, connect your Android device to PC.
+- Using a standard USB cable, connect your Android device to a PC.

 - Furthermore, ensure that Mobile USB drivers are installed on your PC.